As part of BIGGA's commitment to its members, it works closely with many of the professional associations and governing bodies in the golf industry.

-A Golf Greenkeeper is responsible for the maintenance, care and overall apprearance of a golf course.
-It is their job to ensure that the Golf Club provides a good quality playing surface for it's members.
-The GTC has in consultation with Golf Club employers and training providers developed quality courses that the golfing industry requires.
+A Golf Greenkeeper is responsible for the maintenance, care and overall appearance of a golf course.
+It is their job to ensure that the Golf Club provides a good quality playing surface for its members.
+The GTC has, in consultation with Golf Club employers and training providers, developed quality courses that the golfing industry requires.

 The GTC : Supporting employers and greenkeepers through improving and promoting quality training and education.